zhanghanduo/logseq_forest_theme/README.md

 I use [logseq](logseq.com) every day and it is really an amazing tool to boost my work.

-This is an ugly clone from [Cobra](https://github.com/santiyounger/Cobra) without asking for permission.
-So you can see the structure of the code was barely changed.
+This is clone from [Cobra](https://github.com/santiyounger/Cobra).

-I know little of CSS so I have to copy all the stuff from [Cobra](https://github.com/santiyounger/Cobra) and [dark-hpx](https://github.com/cannibalox/logseq-dark-hpx), and adopt to my favorite color palette.
+I know little of CSS so I have to copy much stuff from [dark-hpx](https://github.com/cannibalox/logseq-dark-hpx) and [Cobra](https://github.com/santiyounger/Cobra), and adopt to my favorite color palette.

 Thank you [Anti](https://github.com/santiyounger) and [Cannibalox](https://github.com/cannibalox)!